APPENDICES

 1

-Oldest son Louis-Basile, by his first wife, baptized at Ste.-Croix, Nantes, in December 1780, died at age 21 months in August 1782.
+Oldest son Louis-Basile, by his father's first wife, baptized at Ste.-Croix, Nantes, in December 1780, died at age 21 months in August 1782.

 2